asifsabir5020/node_express_role_base_authorization_app/README.md

-# Node Authentication App
+# Node Express Role Base Authorization App
-This is a boilerplate for auth functionality, covering authentication only.
+This is a boilerplate for auth functionality, covering authentication and authorization.
 It contains a complete sample CRUD operation.

 `Note: Node >= 16`